By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 03

-Therapy rewires the pattern.
+Therapy changes the pattern.

 You cannot out-discipline biology.
 If you have been managing this alone for years, our chronic stress work for men is built for exactly that.